CSOgroup/Lymphomoid-IF-pipeline/README.md

 3. In the script, set the absolute path to your desired main directory (_MainDir_) and configuration table (_ConfigTable_), and the image name (_ImageName_) in the _Input_ section.
 These have to be the same as for the boundary drawing (Step 2, point 3).
 4. Tune the DAPI threshold first:
    * In the 'Brigthness & contrast' menu, turn off all channels except for DAPI, and set it to grayscale
-   * Hover the cursor on the nuclei to have an idea on what might be the threshold
+   * Hover the cursor on the nuclei to have an idea on what might be the threshold.
+You can see the pixel value on the bottom-right corner of the QuPath image.
    * Assign a reasonable threshold guess to the _DAPI_thresh_ variable in the _Input_ section of the script
    * Run the script and inspect the results visually.
 You can view/hide the detections in QuPath with View->Show detections (Keyboard shortcut: D)
    * If nuclei have been under- (or over-) called, change the DAPI threshold and re-run the script until you are satisfied with the results